VisualFP/docs/SA/design_concept/content/design/design_specification_application.typ

    The remaining arguments $B_1 arrow.r ... arrow.r B_n$ are then processed
    as new type holes to be filled in.]

-An example of the system can be seen in @elaborate_application_example.
+An example of the elaborate application system can be seen in
+@elaborate_application_example.

 #figure(
   tablex(